MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ## Working with fields

-To add a field or column to a page, in the banner, choose **More**, and then choose **Field**.
+To add a field or column to a page, in the banner, choose **Field**.
 A pane to the right appears that lets you add fields.
-Here you can see all of the table fields that are available for the specific page.
-The table fields displayed are based on the underlying table or tables.
+Here, you can see all the fields that are available for the specific page.
+The fields displayed are based on the underlying table or tables.
 The field can have a status of **Placed**, which means that the field already exists on the page.
-A status of **Ready** means that the field doesn't already exist on the page.
-To add a field, drag and drop it to the wanted location.
+A status of **Ready** means that the field doesn't exists on the page and can be added.
+To add a field, drag and drop it to the preferred location.

 If you want to remove a field or column, select the arrowhead indicator ![arrowhead indicator left.](media/designer_arrow_left.png) or ![arrowhead indicator down](media/designer_arrow_down.png) on the component, and then choose **Remove**.

-You can edit the caption of a FastTab for a group of fields by selecting the caption and start writing.
+You can edit the caption of a FastTab (FastTabs divide key information in separate groups and are arranged in columns) by selecting the caption and start writing.
 A caption should provide a short and clear description.
+For more information, see [Field Arrangement on FastTabs](devenv-arranging-fields-on-fasttab.md)

 ## Setting the freeze pane